Raising an Empathetic Child: 10 Little Things You Can Do Right Now

 See the world through their eyes

 Empathy is the feeling of understanding and sharing another person’s experiences and emotions.
 In order to teach a child empathy, parents must lead by example, working to see the world through their children’s eyes.
 This may mean anticipating potentially upsetting events in your child’s life and acting accordingly.
 “To empathize authentically we must understand our child’s point of view, but often we don’t, at least not at the moment,” says Janet Lansbury, parent educator and author of Elevating Child Care: A Guide to Respectful Parenting.
 “At those times, when we simply acknowledge what we see—’It upset you when Joey touched your shoulder’—it can help steer us toward understanding and empathy.”
 We might realize, for example, “Oh, that’s right, it’s almost nap time, and my daughter gets very sensitive to touch when she’s tired.”
 Before you tell your child that it’s time to leave the park, or remind him that the really cool truck he’s examining has to stay at the store, acknowledge his point of view.
 Acknowledge your child’s feelings and wishes, even if they seem ridiculous, irrational, self-centered, or wrong.
 “This is not the same as agreeing,” Lansbury says, “and it’s definitely not indulgent or allowing an undesirable behavior.”
-(Related: Boost your empathy skills by learning the things all good listeners do during daily conversations.)
+(What is an empath?
+Learn more about this personality type.)

 Model empathy toward others